 Popular Skills for Photojournalist

-Photojournalists who responded to the survey indicated only a few skills that they use on the job.
+Survey results imply that Photojournalists put a diverse skill set to use.
 Most notably, facility with Editing, Apple Final Cut Pro, and Video Editing are correlated to pay that is significantly above average, leading to increases of 29 percent, 20 percent, and 4 percent, respectively.
 Skills that pay less than market rate include Product Photography.
 Adobe Photoshop and Video Editing are correlating skills — those who know the former usually know the latter.

 Pay by Experience Level for Photojournalist